richie0866/rbxm-suite/README.md

 > ⚙️ **`run_scripts`**
 >
 > Run every enabled LocalScript in your project on new threads.
+Defaults to `true`.

 <br/>